cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 The default port for the TWA-VP is 3000.
 Please ensure this port is open before deploying the visualisation stack.

 # Potential refinements/next steps
+To further advance this project, the next steps involve developing a high-level exposure ontology to semantically represent environmental data and exposure quantifications, enabling the integration of additional datasets and the automated assessment of exposure.
+In parallel, SPARQL queries will be developed to quantify environmental exposure metrics, supporting spatial and temporal analyses that establish links between environmental factors and public health outcomes.

 <!-- Links -->
 [allows you to publish and install packages]: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages